Jayks/Uber_CaseStudy/README.md

 Below steps were followed to understand and derive insights.
-All the steps folowed are available in the R file available in the repository.
+All the steps folowed are in the R file available in the repository.

   Data Cleanup